-Using a low fat cheese makes this disk a healthy, spooky, low-fat snack.
-In fact this ‘snack’ could be used as a small meal if you normally eat 5-6 meals a day.
+Using low-fat cheese makes this disk a healthy, spooky, low-fat snack.
+In fact, this ‘snack’ could be used as a small meal if you normally eat 5-6 meals a day.
 To increase the protein content, simply increase the amount of meat you place inside the pus pocket.
 If you can find ‘stone ground whole grain’ pitas, you should use those, although whole wheat is an acceptable second choice.

-Of course the ingredients you use will determine the final nutrition breakdown for eat pita, but just as an estimate I would say one pita probably has:
+Of course, the ingredients you use will determine the final nutrition breakdown for each pita, but just as an estimate I would say one pita probably has:

 - between 200-240 calories